 Photo: Kevin Russ

-Shirley Baenen has developed qualifying courses for real estate licensing.
-These courses are currently being offered at Bellevue College.
-As described on the Bellevue College Real Estate website, these courses are approved by Washington Department of Licensing, and can also be used for continuing education for real estate professionals.
+Shirley Baenen has developed qualifying courses for Real Estate Broker and Appraiser licensing.
+These courses are approved by Washington Department of Licensing, and can also be used for continuing education for real estate professionals.

 Washington real estate fundamentals